 For step 4, the 5G ProSe layer-2 Relay uses the service request with emergency type to enter to the CM-CONNECTED.

-Editor's note: It is FFS whether the 5G ProSe layer-2 Relay needs to notify the Relay network of that it is performing emergency services for relaying if it has been in CM-CONNECTED.

 6. NG-RAN informs Remote AMF that the 5G ProSe Remote UE is using the Relay communication and is only allowed to use emergency service.

 Editor's note: The above notification from NG-RAN to AMF needs coordination with RAN groups.